 Committed cost sharing may be supplied from a number of sources, including the following:

 - In-Kind Contributions: In-kind contributions represent non-cash support such as volunteer services, donated use of university or non-university equipment or facilities, or services of employees from non-university organizations.
 The value of in-kind contributions is what it would have cost had CU Boulder directly paid for the item or service.
-Special rules apply to the valuation and documentation of in-kind contributions as specified in Section §200.306, Cost sharing or matching, (d)-(j) of the OMB Uniform Guidance, and university policies governing gift-in-kind transactions.
+Special rules apply to the valuation and documentation of in-kind contributions as specified in 2 CFR 200.306, and university policies governing gift-in-kind transactions.
+Equipment cannot be contributed as an in-kind contribution unless usage rates have been established, and there are no restrictions on what projects the equipment can be used.

 - Mandatory Waived or Unrecovered Facilities & Administrative (F&A) Costs: Waived or unrecovered indirect costs may be included as part of cost sharing or matching with prior approval of the sponsor.
-Waived F&A are those unreimbursed indirect/overhead costs which the university forfeits when it is the written policy of the sponsor to pay a rate less than the university’s negotiated F&A rate with the federal government.
-The Cost Share Addendum form must identify these sources whenever used to fulfill part of a cost share.
+Unrecovered F&A are those unreimbursed indirect/overhead costs which the university forfeits when it is the written policy of the sponsor to pay a rate less than the university’s negotiated F&A rate with the federal government.
+The Cost Share Addendum form must identify the project(s) and/or speedtype(s) with unrecovered F&A if used to fulfill part of a cost share commitment.
 Waived F&A occurs when the sponsor has a lower F&A rate, consistently applied to all awards, than CU Boulder’s negotiated rate.
-When F&A is “waived,” the university agrees not to charge its federally negotiated F&A rate to the sponsor.
+When F&A is “waived”, following the university’s F&A waiver policy and process, the university agrees not to charge its federally negotiated F&A rate to the sponsor.
 The waived portion is considered “unrecovered F&A” and can be used as cost share if allowed by the sponsor.

-For example, if the sponsor will allow only a 12% F&A rate for their funding and our campus rate is 54%, we can request to claim the 43% difference as part of our cost sharing.
+For example, if the sponsor will allow only a 12% F&A rate for their funding and our campus rate is 54%, we can request to claim the 42% difference as part of our cost sharing.
 The 12% sponsor rate would automatically calculate on the project.
-CCO would calculate the waived amount of 43% on direct costs funded by the sponsor and track that as part of the fulfilled amount.
-Ifa companion source (program or project) is used to pay for university cost share direct costs, CCO would calculate the full 54% on allowable direct costs charged to that source.
-Of that 54%, 12% represents the “unrecovered” portion and the remaining 43% represents the “waived” portion.
+CCO would calculate the waived amount of 42% on direct costs funded by the sponsor and track that as part of the fulfilled cost share amount.
+If a companion source (program or project) is used to pay for university cost share direct costs, CCO would calculate the full 54% on allowable direct costs charged to that source.
+Of that 54%, 12% represents the “unrecovered” portion and the remaining 42% represents the “waived” portion.

 - A sponsored award whose specific purpose is to match another sponsored award funding a single project or program: This is allowable as cost share if pre-approved by all sponsors involved.
 Note that federal funds cannot be used as cost sharing on other federally funded projects, except where authorized by the sponsor.